IERoboticsAILab/AIfred/README.md

 4. Point on the workspace with your finger to trigger the screenshot, that will pass to Gemini API, and generate Personalize Content for you.
 Then it will be projected on the table.

-3. Rotate the marker to show next/previous YouTube video.
+3. Rotate the marker to show next/previous.

 4. Lift TUI to go to the next mode